Peter D. Vroom (U.S. Army officer)

 Peter D. Vroom (April 18, 1842 – March 19, 1926) was a career officer in the United States Army.
 A veteran of the American Civil War, American Indian Wars, and Spanish–American War, he served from 1862 to 1903, attained the rank of brigadier general, and was most notable for his service as Inspector General of the United States Army.

 Biography

 Peter Dumont Vroom was born in Trenton, New Jersey on April 18, 1842, a son of Peter Dumont Vroom and Maria Matilda (Wall) Vroom.
-Garret D. Wall was his paternal grandfather.
+Garret D. Wall was his maternal grandfather.
 Vroom was educated in Trenton and graduated from Rensselaer Polytechnic Institute in 1862 with a civil engineering (CE) degree.
 Contemporary news accounts described Vroom as noticeably handsome, with one stating that at six feet four inches and generously proportioned, he was one of the army's most distinguished looking men.

 Start of career

 In August 1862, Vroom joined the Union Army for the American Civil War and received his commission as a first lieutenant in the 1st New Jersey Infantry Regiment.
 He was wounded at the September 1862 Battle of South Mountain, and participated in the December 1862 Battle of Fredericksburg and July 1863 Battle of Gettysburg.
 In September 1863, he was commissioned as a major in the 2nd New Jersey Cavalry Regiment.
 At the end of the war, Vroom was serving as inspector of the XVI Corps Cavalry force commanded by Benjamin Grierson in Mississippi.
 In November 1867, he received promotion to lieutenant colonel by brevet in recognition of his superior wartime service.
 In December 1867, he received brevet promotion to colonel.